 Does hospice require a patient to have a caregiver?

 If a patient is able to care for themselves and physically manage at home, then a caregiver is optional.
-If patient cannot adequately manage their own needs, caregiver options must be further explored.
+If a patient is not able to manage their own needs safely, caregiver options can be explored.